ConPaaS-team/conpaas/generic-service-example/README.txt

 code-test.tar   *
 -------------
 File created by testrun script, contains all files needed to start and run the generic service.
+This file will be uploaded to the generic service by the testrun script.

 init.sh
 -------